Male3451/Maersk_Internship_Program/README.md

 c. highlight cell of all the odd numbers in red color (refer to sample directory) <br>
 d. and Save the excel as 'output.xlsx' <br>

+PS- I have also attached the output file with the project.